Overwatered string of hearts

 Move The Plant

 Why move the plant before repotting?
 The answer is simple: it has to dry (you don’t want mushy and smelly soil all over your desk and on your hands).
+Although it may sound tempting, you should never leave a string of hearts plant exposed to direct sun, as this will make it dry out.

 It will cause even more damage as the plant will suffer temperature shock.
+Move the string of hearts to a place out of direct sunlight.

 Take The Plant Out Of The Pot

 Taking the overwatered string of hearts plant out of the pot is crucial in order to avoid root rot.
 Before attempting this process, gather all necessary materials, such as potting soil and extra pots.
 When you’re ready, use your hand to gently grasp the base of the string of hearts at its topsoil and turn the pot upside down.
-If wet soil falls out when tilted, it may be a sign that there was too much water given to the plant.
-Be sure to treat the overwatered string of hearts with care.

 Loosen The Roots